apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Bloodline win the WWE tag team titles**
+**Boeing Starliner crew still in space, with options open for return trip**

-You can read more about it [here](https://news.google.com/rss/articles/CBMisAFBVV95cUxOTnNoMzhmMVo2dVBJVU55UmNaYlhydzkxV3FOajh4TmZzVjNBaWxUOHVBbThINUhuWkFTa3lpSzBnU21sVjdTQzk0TW1UWHhfTUJ0UnZ0NEhiTWMtR2J4dHJGdDUxTi02V2xNNVVnVWVBTVhaRDByZGk4RXU1eVN0UWVxVkpKS2wzSHBBS283Y1JwWEhFbDI0cXh2aFc0RHdDSzhGeExNZjJXTEdrbTM1Mw?oc=5).
+You can read more about it [here](https://thehill.com/homenews/space/4807812-boeing-starliner-crew-international-space-station-return-options/).

 ## Requirements
 - Python 3.8